-The leaders and advisors of the WAC were so thoughtfully brought together by Deborah Goldstein.
-After meeting this core group, experiencing their depth and diversity, I knew I wanted to get involved with the WAC.
+The leaders and advisors of DRIVEN were so thoughtfully brought together by Deborah Goldstein.
+After meeting this core group, experiencing their depth and diversity, I knew I wanted to get involved with the DRIVEN.
 Deborah puts so much time and energy into creating all the events, not a single detail is overlooked.
 Every event is put together thoughtfully with member interests at heart.
 The quality of the people in attendance surprises me at every event, it seems like the room gets richer every time I go.
 I have left every event feeling more aware, positive, and motivated.

 The Energy Management event was fascinating to observe as a floater between two break out groups.
 When given loose instruction on identifying areas of one’s life that may be draining on them and utilizing the insight of those in the break out session to “reframe” the “problem”, I heard 2 distinctly different experiences from the groups.
 One group really highlighted personal issues that were causing members to feel defeated and frustrated – focused mostly on family dynamics or similar circumstances.
 The members generously helped in reframing the positive in the situation, but also helped to uncover the ways one could deal with family dynamics.
 I also overheard another group discussing very career and work focused-frustrations where members were sharing best practices on how one could be better at delegating or for sorting through emails and tasks more efficiently.
 Neither group touched on what the other was discussing for the duration of the break out session.

 Interesting that the same instruction can lead to two very different sets of conversations!
 Despite being different in topic, both groups were able to use the reframing that was delineated by Kathleen Brady at the start of the evening, and succinctly and inspiringly wrapped up at the end of the break out groups.

 My first baby step was to say “sorry” less and not to preface so many work emails with an apology.

 So far so good…. lots of backspacing, but I’m pulling them out before I hit “send”